 Frequently Asked Questions

 The Eglinton East LRT is an easterly extension of the Eglinton Crosstown, currently under construction west of Kennedy Station.
 LRT stands for Light Rail Transit – an efficient form of transit travelling in its own dedicated lanes with signal priority at intersections.
-The EELRT, Crosstown and Eglinton West LRTs together will connect UofT Scarborough to SmartTrack, Line 1 and Line 2 subways, the UPX, midtown Toronto, the Mississauga Airport Corporate Centre and Pearson Airport.
+The Eglinton East LRT, Crosstown and Eglinton West LRTs together will form "Eglinton Line 5", connecting Toronto Pearson International Airport in the west to the north east of Scarborough via Eglinton Avenue.
+Eglinton East LRT will connect the University of Toronto Scarborough Campus and Malvern to SmartTrack (at Kennedy Station), Line 1 and Line 2 subways, midtown Toronto, the Mississauga Airport Corporate Centre and Toronto Pearson International Airport.

 LRT (Light Rail Transit) offers a premium passenger experience with improved comfort, reliability, and attractive design.
 LRT vehicles can carry up to three times more people than buses.
 LRT corridors provide reliable rapid transit, and establishes a base infrastructure for a transit corridor.>

 Transit corridors provide mobility and access, connecting people and places along the corridor.
-They support opportunities for place making and public realm improvements, and a full range of mobility options including walking, driving, transit and cycling.
+They support opportunities for place making and public realm improvements, and a full range of mobility options including walking, driving, taking transit and cycling.
 Transit corridors are attractive places for investments and opportunities.

 Safety is a priority.
 The wide LRT stop platforms are accessed via accessible signalized intersections/crosswalks and there is a physical barrier between the platform and adjacent road lane.
 Safety and accessibility will be key considerations throughout the planning and detailed design process.

-Light Rail Transit (LRT) provides reliable, quiet, energy efficient, and accessible public transit that meets the demand projections for the corridor.
+LRTs provides reliable, quiet, energy efficient, and accessible public transit that meets the demand projections for the corridor.